 - This kind of lifesaving program actually saves around $2 million in taxpayer dollars by keeping these cats out of county shelters

-Catlanta is a resource, not a rescue.
+Our Community Cats program is a resource, not a rescue.
 We will not remove cats from your property.

-We will provide you the tools and support you need to effectively and humanely manage these cats.
+We will provide you with the tools and support you need to effectively and humanely manage these cats.